-My goal is to empower empaths and all highly sensitive people to fully embrace their sensitivities and manage the challenges of being a highly sensitive person.
+My goal is to empower empaths and all highly sensitive people to fully embrace their sensitivities and manage the challenges of being a highly sensitive, empathic person.
 As a physician and an empath myself, I know how important it is for an empath to find a supportive community.
 That’s why I’ve created this page to provide empath support and highly sensitive people support and to educate their loved ones who may need guidance coping with an empath’s sensitivities.

 Please check out my book The Empath’s Survival Guide: Life Strategies for Sensitive People and my The Empath’s Survival Guide Online Course to learn about empaths and their experiences.
 Topics in the book and course include health, weight, relationships, love, work, parenting sensitive children, combating narcissists and other energy vampires, protection techniques & celebrating your gift of sensitivity.
 The companion audio to the book is Essential Tools for Empaths on CD and audible.
 My related book is “Thriving as an Empath: 365 Days of Self-Care for Sensitive People” along with its companion workbook “The Empath’s Empowerment Journal.”

 I also invite you to participate in Dr. Orloff’s Empath Support Community on Facebook.
 In the group you can submit questions, comments, and feelings about the journey of being an empath.
 In addition, you can sign up for my Empath Support Newsletter where I provide tips and strategies for empaths to thrive.
 I hope you enjoy this page and that it inspires you to embrace the true gift of being an empath.

 Ask Dr. Orloff About Empathy